Plugin Estimation of Smooth Optimal Transport Maps: The Two-Sample Problem

-Though our main focus has been on wavelet density estimators, the absence of a boundary on the sampling domain $\bbT^d$ also facilitates the analysis of kernel estimators, which we briefly discuss here.
+We now turn to the choice of density estimators $(\hat p_n, \hat q_m)$.
+The absence of a boundary on the sampling domain $\bbT^d$ facilitates the analysis of kernel density estimation, which will be our main focus in this section.
+We also study periodic wavelet density estimators, similarly to the one-sample case, but we defer this analysis to Appendix~\ref{app:pf_density_based} in the interest of brevity.